New Men (Marvel Comics): Fictional group history

 As seen in flashbacks, the New Men become an extended family to Luna Maximoff.

 Wyndham later converts his citadel into a spaceship and he and most of his New Men leave to explore the stars.
 They eventually settle on a planet which they name Wundagore II.

-When the Evolutionary learned that the god-like Celestials were coming to Earth to judge whether humanity should continue to exist or perish, he allied with the Evolutionaries in order to eradicate those they've deemed "tainted", fearing that their unnatural presence may cause the Celestials to deem the planet unworthy.
+When the Evolutionary learned that the god-like Celestials were coming to Earth to judge whether humanity should continue to exist or perish, he allied with the Evolutionaries in order to eradicate those they have deemed "tainted", fearing that their unnatural presence may cause the Celestials to deem the planet unworthy.
 He himself began slaughtering systematically his own creations.

 When the High Evolutionary's Counter-Earth resurfaced under unknown circumstances, some of the New Men were seen living on it.
 They are routinely exterminated and recreated by the High Evolutionary when they fail to meet his standards.
 Some of these New Men "flaws" have taken refuge in Lowtown where they are given shelter by a man called the Low Evolutionary.

 Several New Men showed up in Lexington, Kentucky when the High Evolutionary plotted to sync the vibration frequencies of Earth and Counter-Earth so that he can combine them.

-During the "Hunted" storyline, Kraven the Hunter hunted some New Men in order to draw out the High Evolutionary.
-Kraven cuts a deal with the High Evolutionary to take his DNA sample and create 87 clones of him in order for them to go out into the world and prove themselves to Kraven.
+During the "Hunted" storyline, Kraven the Hunter hunted the New Men in order to draw out the High Evolutionary.
+Kraven makes a deal with the High Evolutionary to take his DNA sample and create 87 clones of him in order for them to go out into the world and prove themselves to Kraven.
 The High Evolutionary agrees to the terms.